 Takaya Nagase (Joy NYC / Soundmen on Wax): Teena Marie – Iron in the Fire

 “This album has been a favorite of mine since the first time I heard it.
 It is very soulful, jazzy and danceable.
 Her voice is so powerful, and makes me feel excited and emotional.
 Even after all these years, it gives me the same feeling I had the first time I heard it.”

-Check out Day Two, Day Three, Day Four, Day Five and Day Six featuring submissions by Pink Floyd’s Nick Mason, The Orb, Princess Julia, The Damned’s Captain Sensible, Robert Wyatt, DJ Marcia Carr, Dimitri from Paris, Classic Album Sundays’ hosts and more.
+Check out Day One, Day Two, Day Three, Day Four, Day Five and Day Six featuring submissions by Pink Floyd’s Nick Mason, The Orb, Princess Julia, The Damned’s Captain Sensible, Robert Wyatt, DJ Marcia Carr, Dimitri from Paris, Classic Album Sundays’ hosts and more.